 The hope is that these models can help restore that linear progression, taking all of that information, organizing and making sense of it so that it can inform decision-making and clinical outcomes.

 The progression of science, however, is not just about research; it also requires that we train the next generation of scientists.
 And that’s what Brogden is most proud of in his career.
-One of his greatest accomplishments at the UI, is that of the 68 articles he’s published during his 15 years on campus have been authored by his students on 45 of them.
-Nine of them had four or five students as authors.
+One of Brogden’s greatest accomplishments at the UI is that his students have been authors on 45 of the 68 articles he’s published during his 15 years on campus.
+Nine articles had four or five students as authors.

 “His students are well trained and function together as a team,” Marshall says, which allows them “to generate high quality research, which makes them very competitive for local and national awards,” she added.